git-danutdruta/pomodoro-watch/README.md

 >   - duration of work session
 >   - duration of pause/big pause session
 >   - number of cycles after you can take a big break
+>   - possibility to choose a sound file
 > - play button
 > - pause button
 > - reset button